Nepal: Deaf-mute boy miraculously healed by Jesus.

-We shared real drink and two loaves of bread together among 30 people in their corrugated iron shed where I was the guest preacher.
+We shared real drink and some loaves of bread together among 30 people in their corrugated iron shed where I was the guest preacher.

 A young pastor in Ghana in West Africa invited me to hold meetings there.
 So I arrived with three others from Brisbane during our college break in July, forgetting it was monsoon time in Ghana.
 We flew into a deluge of rain on the Monday.
 Our hosts planned night meetings in the market from Tuesday, with morning teaching in a local church.

 “Can we hold the night rallies in the church?”
 I suggested.

 “Oh, no,” they said.
 “Only church people go there.
 Meetings in the market attract the crowds.”